-- 4. Identify types of personal barriers and equipment barriers to prevent disease transmission. - 5.
-Differentiate between sterilization and disinfection, disinfectants and antiseptics, and sepsis and asepsis. - 6.
+- 5. Differentiate between sterilization and disinfection, disinfectants and antiseptics, and sepsis and asepsis. - 6.
 Demonstrate the use of various types of sterilization equipment. - 7.
 Discuss the properties and use of various ADA approved disinfectants. - 8.
 Identify the two sections of the sterilization area and the flow of instruments as they are cleaned, packaged and replaced on preset trays. - 9.
 Demonstrate proper hand washing prior to and after removing gloves. - 10.
 Demonstrate the preparation of instruments for sterilization by autoclave, dry heat and chemical disinfection. - 11.
 Explain the infection control procedures to include the use of personal barriers, equipment and instrument barriers and/or disinfection and sterilization techniques in the operatory and laboratory. - 12.
 Prepare various chemical solutions for disinfection, ultrasonic cleaning and sterilization. - 13.
 List hazardous chemicals common to the dental office and their health hazards. - 14.
 Explain the preparation and implementation of infection and hazard control protocol for the dental office.

-2. Which CLOs were addressed for this academic year?
-(2019-2020)
+1. Which CLOs were addressed for the academic year?